KovalskyF/KovalskyF.github.io/04-Storytelling/Outline.md

 ### After-credit scenes
 And since I promised to show you different plugins and tips in my first mindmap, here are a few.

+**Variables**

+Columns - Light mode and darkmode
+In rows I defined Fill and stroke

+When I close the library, I assigned it to that frame.
+Now I can easily switch between two modes.
+But you can add even more.
+With student licence - up to four.

+Also, notice that frame now has label with the used variable.

+You can easily create libraries for everything.
+It has number and text variables.
+For example, you can change font based on screen you are working in.
+Are you designing for Apple, create variable with SF font, designing for Adroid?
+Add Roboto as a second mode.
+Now you can switch between.

+I borrowed library from Tomáš's final thesis, which I helped him with.
+As you can see, Its way more complex.
+We have a library for whole document.
+In this screen you can see shades as in Material Design.
+We defined shades from 50 to 950.
+And also we defined Base color, where we said it is shade 500 from the same library.
+But it helps us to know which is the main color.

 - Progressive blur
 - Noise & texture
 - Specs